-The Top 25 Best PSVR 2 Games And Experiences – Spring 2023
+Best PSVR 2 Games – Top 25 Games & Experiences (Summer 2023)

 Two years after its release on Quest 2, both parts of Tales from the Galaxy's Edge get combined into this new 'enhanced' release on PSVR 2.
 The resulting package is one that lacks new content but does receive visual upgrades that push it far above its Quest 2 counterpart.
 It features more detail in character models and environments, with better lighting and a higher level of detail overall.
 It doesn't sound like much, but it comes together to create a much more immersive experience that Star Wars fans should enjoy.

-You can read more in our Star Wars: Tales From The Galaxy’s Edge – Enhanced Edition PSVR 2 Hands-On.
+Read more: Star Wars: Tales From The Galaxy’s Edge – Enhanced Edition PSVR 2 Hands-On

 If you're looking for a Left 4 Dead-like co-op experience on PSVR 2, then After the Fall is a great pick.
 Vertigo Games launched After the Fall in late 2021 and while we enjoyed it, we also wanted to see more content added to the game over time.
 Since then, there's been loads of new content added in, including many new maps, weapons and enemies, alongside a horde mode as well.